fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

-Anyways... the rest of the module will be about how using data structures like computational graphs, which is essentially what is created when you define your entire neural network on a single object in PyTorch is, can speed up your code immensely as the structure allows the library/framework/compiler to reason about your program.
+Anyways... the rest of the module will be about how using data structures like computational graphs, which is essentially what is created when you define your entire neural network on a single object in PyTorch, can speed up your code immensely as the structure allows the library/framework/compiler to reason about your program.
 Essentially, computational graphs communicate the intention of your program ahead of time before you start running everything in a loop.
 It can help the library/framework/compiler to optimize your code, optimize where the data should be located, when the data should be moved to/from the GPU, when two operations